btannady/projects/README.md

 <br />
 Users are given the ability to quickly search up previous performance history of teammates and opponents in real-time, allowing players to make improved strategic decisions based on calculated statistics.
 <br />
 Created using Riot Games Developer API to effectively track live gameplay statistics.
-Enormous stockpiles of data is transferred using JSON files and algorithmically arranged to effectively assist players in identifying statistically-proven strengths and weaknesses of their teammates and opponents.
+Player data is transferred using JSON files and algorithmically arranged to effectively assist players in identifying statistically-proven strengths and weaknesses of their teammates and opponents.
 <br />
 Check out Riot Games' API page here: https://developer.riotgames.com/
 <br />